UCAS code

 Course highlights

-- Explore topics informed by our latest research, from a curriculum constantly updated to reflect new ideas in areas as diverse as black studies, gender, class and sexuality
+- Explore sociology, crime and interrelated topics informed by our latest research, from a curriculum constantly updated to reflect new ideas in areas such as gender, class and sexuality

 - Learn how to persuade others through evidence-based argument, by taking a critical look at different ideas of society, crime and justice